nlbduy/E-Commerce-Customer-Segmentation-Analysis-Python/README.md

 | Hibernating <br> At Risk <br> Lost Customers | 💡Inactive for a long time or low spend <br> 👉🏼 Hard to re-engage short term. | ✔️ Include in separate reactivation campaigns. <br> ✔️ Conduct exit surveys to assess churn reasons. |
 | About to Sleep <br> Cannot Lose Them         | 💡 Negative purchase patterns or long inactivity <br> 👉🏼 Misaligned with short-term “appreciation” theme. | ✔️ Keep monitoring. <br> ✔️ Exclude from current campaign investments. |

-## 🔭 Strategic Focus

-- **👑Golden Bees👑**: Primary target.
-High priority to launch appreciation and engagement initiatives to strengthen loyalty and maximize retention.
-- **🌱Seeds🌱**: Observe and nurture selectively, approach only if the budget allows.
-- **🧊Drifting Icebergs🧊**: Exclude from the short-term campaign.
-Plan separate reactivation initiatives.

 ## 🗺️ Geographic Strategy